Workshops, pitches and the shortlist of Europe’s hottest startups in The Europas Awards – TechCrunch

 Join us to hear who’s won and have a celebratory virtual drink.

-After a decade of identifying the most innovative tech startups in Europe including Spotify, Transferwise, Soundcloud, and Babylon Health, The Europas has shown itself capable of finding Europe’s hottest startups.
-The Europas Awards is the only independent and editorially-driven event to recognize the European tech startup scene.
+After a decade of identifying the most innovative tech startups in Europe including Spotify, TransferWise, Soundcloud and Babylon Health, The Europas has shown itself capable of finding Europe’s hottest startups.
+The Europas Awards is the only independent and editorially driven event to recognize the European tech startup scene.
 The winners have been featured in Reuters, Bloomberg, VentureBeat, Forbes, Tech.eu, The Memo, Smart Company, CNET, many others — and of course, TechCrunch.

 Here are the shortlisted entries for The Europas Awards 2020: